rbowsley/lamplighthelp/source/16-4-2_Personal_Settings_Profiles.markdown

 - **How would you like {{outcome}}s displayed on profiles?**

-   There are 3 different choices of how to view {{outcome}}s in the ‘{{outcomes}}‘ profile tab.
+   There are 3 different choices of how to view {{outcome}}s in the ‘{{outcome}}s‘ profile tab.

-   - **The radar chart:** this option gives you a radar chart which shows you all the {{outcomes}} recorded for a set of measures.
+   - **The radar chart:** this option gives you a radar chart which shows you all the {{outcome}}s recorded for a set of measures.
 You can also add new scores to the chart directly, or to a set of drop-down boxes.

       xxxxxx picture here xxxxxx